 Source: COMPASS Communities in Motion 2040 Plan, 2014: City of Boise 2015 Housing Needs Analysis

-The proposed strategies are:
+The proposed strategies include:

 Strategy #1: Establish a Housing Land Trust

-Prioritize and maximize housing affordability in policy and investment throughout the city by leveraging existing and new partnerships.
+This tool would allow the city to prioritize and maximize housing affordability in policy and investment throughout the city by leveraging existing and new partnerships.